How to Connect Two Routers properly

 Find a gateway IP address if you don’t have it already.
 If you know about it, skip the following step and go to configuration.

-Connect your computer with the secondary router’s WIFI network using the password (can be found on the bottom of the router or in the documentation) given with the secondary writer.
-Now open WIFI network settings and go through details of the WIFI network to find the gateway IP address.
+Connect your computer to the secondary router’s WIFI network using the password (found on the bottom of the router or in the documentation) given by the secondary writer.
+Now open WIFI network settings and review the details of the WIFI network to find the gateway IP address.

 CONFIGURATION: